NIH Stem Cell Information

 Section IIA of the NIH Guidelines for Human Stem Cell Research requires that “Donor(s) should have been informed that they retained the right to withdraw consent until the embryos were actually used to derive embryonic stem cells or until information that could identify the donor(s) was no longer retained by the researchers, if applicable.”
 The Federal Policy for the Protection of Human Subjects Subpart A ('Common Rule') §46.116 requires "A statement that…the subject may discontinue participation at any time…"

-The Guidelines reflect the reality that there is a limited period of time during which the embryo donors can withdraw their consent for the use of the embryos to derive stem cells.
+The Guidelines reflect that the time for embryo donors to withdraw consent for use of the embryos is limited to the period before embryonic stem cells are derived.

 For projects studying human germ cells and/or gametes in animal models: how could an institution demonstrate that it will be in compliance with Section IV.B. of the NIH Guidelines for Human Stem Cell Research (no research involving the breeding of animals where the introduction of hESCs or hiPSCS may contribute to the germ line)?